alfredbaudisch/pardall_markdown/README.md

 ```

 # Trees
-Three types of trees are generated everytime the content is recompiled.
+Three types of trees are generated every time the content is recompiled.

 Those trees can be used to navigate content, can be printed as a list of links, etc. Check the [demo project](https://github.com/alfredbaudisch/pardall-markdown-phoenix-demo) for multiple examples of how to use the trees and HTML helpers to generate links from the trees.